KernelFierce/ShivaTeach/src/README.md

     1.  **Assignment Submission**: ✅ Created a page where students can view assignment details and upload their work to Firebase Storage.
 The UI is connected to Firestore and the upload functionality is fully implemented.
     2.  **Parent Financials**: ✅ Built the UI for parents to view invoices and transaction history, connected to live Firestore data.

-### Sprint 4: Advanced Features & SuperAdmin
+### Sprint 4: Advanced Features & SuperAdmin (Complete)
-- **Status**: ⏳ In Progress
+- **Status**: ✅ Complete
 - **Objective**: Implement platform-level tools and intelligent features.
 - **Features**:
     1.  **SuperAdmin Tenant Management**: ✅ Built the UI for the SuperAdmin to view and manage all organizations on the platform.
     2.  **AI-Powered Summaries**: ✅ Integrated Genkit to create a text summarization flow and exposed it in the admin dashboard.
-    3.  **Smart Scheduling**: ⏳ Use Genkit to analyze teacher availability and student requests to suggest optimal session times.
+    3.  **Smart Scheduling**: ✅ Used Genkit and a custom tool to analyze teacher availability and student requests to suggest optimal session times.
+The feature is fully integrated into the student dashboard.

 ## 3. Strategic Review & Go-Forward Plan